csev/dj4e/assn/dj4e_tut02.md

 Notes for PythonAnywhere
 ------------------------

+**Hint:** At the point where the tutorial tells you to modify the polls/admin.py you should also import the Choice model following the pattern of importing the Question model.
+It will make comepleting the assignment a lot easier.

-Remember that you never use `runserver` on PythonAnywhere:
+Also as a reminder, you never use `runserver` on PythonAnywhere:

     python manage.py runserver     # <-- Never run this on pythonanywhere